|

 This year, we are delighted to welcome Jan Fran as our Emcee, bringing her signature wit and sharp insight to the evening.
 We are equally honoured to present Antoinette Lattouf as our keynote speaker, marking the launch of her new book Women Who Win - a timely and powerful contribution to the national conversation on women’s voices and leadership.

-The evening will feature the return of the much-loved Immortality Auction, alongside a special Silent Auction, with a number of unique and thoughtfully assembled prizes including one particularly meaningful item created in collaboration with past Festival writers.
+The evening will feature the return of the much-loved Immortality Auction, alongside a Silent Auction, with a number of unique and thoughtfully assembled prizes created in collaboration with past Festival writers and partners.
 Further details will be revealed on the night.

 We will also make a very special announcement unveiling a new partnership dedicated to supporting mid-career women writers; an important and often under-recognised stage of creative development.